-- remove creases effectively on a range of fabrics, and
+- Perform the best to remove creases effectively on a range of fabrics

-Steam stations are quickly gaining in popularity, and if you do a lot of ironing or if you’re after a superior product that produces a lot of steam and gets the job done very quickly, efficiently and with minimul fuss then one of these is a worthwhile investment.
+If you do a lot of ironing or if you’re after a superior product that gets the job done very quickly, efficiently and with minimal fuss then a steam station is a worthwhile investment.

 For more information on Ironing, see Laundry and Cleaning.